 Nobody stirred as the disc took them through the sanctuary.
 The horses were shaking with uncertainty, but the journey seemed cool and calm.
 Ruby seemed frustrated with the fact that she could not gallop ahead of the rest, while Bella and Jerry began to yawn with boredom.

 Suddenly, there was a quake which shook the whole sanctuary.
 The horses whinnied in distress, and the riders glanced from one another.
 The rumbling continued, and they all turned to the road they had since left.
 The sea of magma parted, and the riders cried out.

 A giant head of a lion formed from the flames, and roared with might that shook the mountain.
-Its blazing jaws opened and sank into the lava, before the beats began to creep through the lake towards them.
+Its blazing jaws opened and sank into the lava, before the beast began to creep through the lake towards them.
 Lamatte watched in awe until a hand grabbed his shoulder.

 "Gold Knight, you must have faced things like this!"
 Julius cried.
 "What should we do?"

 Lamatte was paralysed, his eyes transfixed on the oncoming monster.
 He had never witnessed such horror in his life, and he did not know how to react.
 Once it reached them, they would be consumed in fire.
 This was the Mountain's test.
 This was the second trial.

 "Move it, guys!"
 Jerry's voice called, and the crowd retreated behind Sanctus and the chariot.
 Bella readied the cannon and a spout of water sprayed the stream of lava, cooling it and forming rock.
 However, it was not powerful enough to reach the Mountain Lion, and it engulfed the rocks in flame.